-- Extensive care facilities (nursing homes) Skilled nursing services, provision of all meals and assistance in performing basic functions. - Assisted Living commonly referred to as ALF's or CLF's.
-Minor assistance is given for daily needs, such as assistance in taking medications, food service, housekeeping assistance, etc. Wellington has 5 levels, depending on number of residents and other factors (Type 1, 2A, 2B, 3 & 4).
+- Extensive care facilities (nursing homes)- Skilled nursing services, provision of all meals and assistance in performing basic functions. - Assisted Living- commonly referred to as ALF's or CLF's.
+Minor assistance is given for daily needs, such as assistance in taking medications, food service, housekeeping assistance, etc. Wellington's Land Development Regulations (LDR) recognizes 4 levels for such facilities, depending on number of residents and other factors (Type 1, 2A, 2B, 3).
 Although originally conceived as a vehicle for senior housing, these facilities can usually be used for numerous other assisted living purposes such as substance abuse patients, battered spouse assistance and halfway house parolee temporary residents.